Load balancer

 A load balancer functions as a traffic intermediary, directing network or application traffic to multiple server endpoints.
 It helps manage capacity during high traffic periods and enhances the reliability of applications.
 The main components of a load balancer are the following:

 • Pool: The pool is a collection of backend servers (also known as members) that receive and process the incoming traffic distributed by the load balancer.
-The pool determines the load balancing algorithm and health check policies to manage traffic distribution effectively
+The pool determines the load balancing algorithm to be used to manage traffic distribution effectively.

-• Members: Members are the individual servers within a pool that handle the actual processing of the traffic.
-Each member represents a single endpoint (server) that performs the required tasks or services requested by the client.
+• Members: Members are the individual servers within a pool that handles the actual processing of the traffic.
+Each member represents a single endpoint (server) that performs the tasks or services requested by the client.

-A load balancer determines which server to send a request to based on a desired algorithms (e.g., Round Robin, Least Connections, Random).
+A load balancer determines which server to send a request to based on the desired algorithm (e.g., Round Robin, Least Connections, Random).
 The choice among the load balancing algorithms depends on the requirements of the specific use case.
+Additionally, Octavia supports the creation of health monitors that periodically check pool members and ensure traffic is only routed to healthy ones.

 Note